 We have rented a villa in the South of France….Again!
+I can’t wait.

 I always said I’d never be the person who goes on holiday to the same place.
 Well guess what?
 I AM THAT PERSON NOW AND I DON’T CARE.

 We don’t enjoy sitting by a pool for a week, we prefer to explore.
 We don’t want to send the children off to a kids club while we sit and drink all day, we want to spend time with them.
 We don’t need evening entertainment, we generally stick to our routine when we’re away.
 If my children go to bed at 7 they wake at 6.30am.
 If they go to bed at midnight they wake at 6.30am and we all fall out when we’re tired.

 I find it so easy to decide where not to go.